zoran-cuckovic/QGIS-visibility-analysis/help_qgis3.md

  ![mask](https://landscapearchaeology.org/figures/20-03-30-shema.png)

 Five additional parameters can be used to mask out specific areas.
-- *Inner Radius* will exclude a circular area round the observer point, up to the specified distance.
+- *Inner radius* will exclude the circular area around the observer point, up to the specified distance.
 - *Azimuth start/stop* will exclude the area that does not lay between two specified azimuths.
-Note that the start azimuth does not need to have a lower value than the end azimuth.
-Both 10 to 30 degree range and 30 to 10 are valid, but the latter will allow all directions *except* the 10 to 30 range.
+Note that the start azimuth may have a lower value than the end azimuth.
+Both 10 to 30 degree range and 30 to 10 are valid, but the latter option will allow all directions *except* the 10 to 30 range.
 - *Upper/lower angle* determines the maximum/minimum angle of vision.
 Areas above/below these values will be excluded, that is registered as not visible.
 The lower angle has to be smaller thhan the upper angle.